The beauty of the human face, with its potential to reveal and conceal

 - Sincere expressions are more symmetrical than insincere ones.

-- There are 21 mimetic facial muscles, the only muscles in your body directly attached to your skin, that creates your expressions.
+- There are 21 mimetic facial muscles – the only muscles in your body directly attached to your skin – that create your expressions.

 - We regularly flash micro-expressions that last less than 1/25th of a second.
 This is why our facial emotions flash by so quickly.

 - it is almost impossible to fake the muscle movements of the top half area around our eyes, proving a genuine smile really does light up our eyes.

 - We can consciously manipulate muscles of the mouth to smile, pretending we are happy.

 - The masseter the muscle we use to chew is the strongest muscle in the human body.
 It is capable of pulling up to 80 times its own weight!

 - Just like the rest of your body, if you exercise your facial muscles, it will tone and firm them.
 Giving them a lift; adding volume to reduce sagging.

 - Those cheeky dimples are inherited as a family trait and are caused by a shortened muscle.
 When a person smiles, the muscles pull across the skin, revealing a dimple.